armanfm/ExplorerChem/explorerchem-workflow/README.md

 The `lot_reference` database column narrows candidate discovery to one lot.
 It does not prove that a candidate belongs to that lot.

-For every returned row, the workflow still:
+For the focus and selected predecessor, the workflow:

 - reads the corresponding evidence on-chain;
 - downloads the original JSON;